Oak Ridge Cemetery

 Lincoln lay in state in the Capitol rotunda from April 19 until the 21st.
 After that, his casket was escorted to the train, which would retrace the circuitous path Lincoln took when he rode to the White House in 1861.
 Hundreds of thousands of people saw him lying in state in Baltimore, Philadelphia, New York City, and Chicago, among other cities.
 Millions more lined the train tracks to watch the “Lincoln Special” pass.

-Lincoln’s funeral was celebrated on May 4, when he was laid to rest in the receiving vault at Oak Ridge Cemetery.
-Mary Lincoln would have preferred to have Lincoln buried in the vault which had been prepared for George Washington in the Capitol Building in D.C. or perhaps in Chicago, but Springfield’s businessmen banded together to offer a suitable monument to their hometown hero.
+Lincoln’s funeral was celebrated on May 4, 1865, when he was laid to rest in the receiving vault at Oak Ridge Cemetery.
+Mary Lincoln would have preferred to have had Lincoln buried in the vault which had been prepared for George Washington in the Capitol Building in D.C. or perhaps in Chicago, but Springfield’s businessmen banded together to offer a suitable monument to their hometown hero.
 They wanted to bury Lincoln on a hill visible from the city’s train station, but Mary had visited Oak Ridge’s dedication ceremony in 1860, while Lincoln ran for his initial term as president.
-She remembered that her husband had told her afterward that he wanted to be buried somewhere quiet.
+She remembered that her husband told her that he wanted to be buried somewhere quiet.
 The rural cemetery seemed like the ideal place.

 At the end of 1865, Lincoln’s body was removed from the receiving vault and placed in a temporary vault near the tomb.
 He was moved into the unfinished tomb in 1871, which was finally dedicated in 1874.
 The 117-foot tomb, designed by sculptor Larkin Mead, was constructed of brick faced with granite from Quincy, Massachusetts.
 Two sets of stairs lead to a terrace crowned with an obelisk.
-At the corners of the tower stand four bronze sculptures representing one of the four Civil War services: infantry, artillery, cavalry, and navy.
+At the corners of the tower stand four bronze sculptures, each representing one of the four Civil War services: infantry, artillery, cavalry, and navy.
 The obelisk’s south side features a bronze statue of Lincoln.
 A bronze reproduction of Gutzon Borglum’s marble head of Lincoln, located in the U.S. Capitol in Washington, D.C., stands at the tomb’s entrance.

 In 1876, thugs from Chicago broke open the white marble sarcophagus in which the President lay, attempting to steal Lincoln’s body and hold it for ransom.
 They couldn’t move the 500-pound iron coffin.
 Pinkerton officers arrested them after they fled the scene.